agedgoldmine/free-claude/README.md

 This is a clean, buildable fork of Anthropic's [Claude Code](https://docs.anthropic.com/en/docs/claude-code) CLI -- the terminal-native AI coding agent.
 The upstream source became publicly available on March 31, 2026 through a source map exposure in the npm distribution.

-This fork applies three categories of changes on top of that snapshot:
+This fork applies four categories of changes on top of that snapshot:

+### 1. Optimized for Speed

+This build is designed to run faster and more intelligently than the standard build.
+With the removal of unnecessary telemetry and guardrails, the core of Claude Code operates with better performance.
+You'll experience:

+- Reduced latency for AI responses, making your experience smoother.
+- Smarter task handling, optimizing resource usage for better performance.

-### 1. Telemetry removed
+### 2. Telemetry removed

 The upstream binary phones home through OpenTelemetry/gRPC, GrowthBook analytics, Sentry error reporting, and custom event logging.
 In this build: